AR2202/Colourful/README.md

 `stack ghci`

-This project is work in progress - these instructions do not yet work and are going to be updated.
+This project is work in progress.
+Instructions might change.

-There will also be more information in the [Documentation](https://github.com/AR2202/Colourful/blob/main/Documentation.md).
+Please find more information in the [Documentation](https://github.com/AR2202/Colourful/blob/main/Documentation.md).